 Lee Bollinger, president of Columbia University and chairman of the New York Federal Reserve’s board of governors, is facing criticism over his support of JPMorgan Chase & Co.
-(JPM) Chief Executive Officer Jamie Dimon.
+(JPM:US) Chief Executive Officer Jamie Dimon.

 A group of 53 Columbia professors, students and alumni released a letter yesterday denouncing Bollinger’s defense this week of Dimon, a fellow member of the New York Fed board who testified to Congress today about JPMorgan’s recent $2 billion trading loss.
 Bollinger, 66, dismissed calls for Dimon to step down from the Fed board after the losses were revealed.